An update from Lost Stock

 The contents of my box are on sale with a retailer

-We’ve purchased products that have been cancelled by 25+ high street retailers across hundreds of different lines, so there is a huge mix of clothing across boxes.
-Some retailers might have returned to buy some of the stock they originally cancelled from factories (which is a good thing).
+We’ve purchased products that have been cancelled by 50+ brands across hundreds of different lines, so there is a huge mix of clothing across boxes.
+We understand that at least one retailer might have returned to buy some of the stock they originally cancelled from factories (which is a good thing).

 I don’t think my Lost Stock box is worth the money